Privacy Statement

 When practically possible, once we are informed that any personal data processed by us is no longer accurate, we will make updates as appropriate based on your updated information.

-• You have the right to obtain deletion of your personal data in the following cases:
+You have the right to request deletion of your personal data in certain circumstances:

 • the personal data are no longer necessary in relation to the purposes for which they were collected and processed;

-• our legal grounds for processing is consent, you withdraw consent and we have no other lawful basis for the processing;
+• our legal basis for processing is consent, you withdraw that consent and we have no other lawful basis for the processing of your personal data (this will only apply in very limited circumstances);

 • you object to our processing for direct marketing purposes;